Skip to main content

 Types must be simply inferred or explicit

 All types in exported functions, classes, variables, and types must be simply inferred or explicit.
-If an expression is too complex to be inferred, it’s type should be explicitly assigned to an intermediate type.
+If an expression is too complex to be inferred, its type should be explicitly assigned to an intermediate type.

 For example, in the following case the type of the default export is too complex to be inferred, so it must be explicitly declared using an intermediate type: